static-web-server/static-web-server/docs/content/getting-started.md

 ```

 !!! info "Docker Tip"
-    You can specify a Docker volume like `-v $HOME/my-public-dir:/public` in order to overwrite the default root directory.
+    You can specify a Docker volume like `-v $HOME/my-public-dir:/public` to overwrite the default root directory.
 See [Docker examples](features/docker.md).

 - Type `static-web-server --help` or go to the [Command-line arguments](./configuration/command-line-arguments.md) section.
 - See how to configure the server using a [configuration file](configuration/config-file.md).